EIDA/userfeedback/README.md

     (169 other traces)...

     Z3.A216A.00.HHZ | 2016-03-01 - 2016-03-01T00:02:00.000000Z | 100.0 Hz, 12001 samples

-..warning:: Some issues have been detected with Obspy version 1.1.0 and previous.

 In the case that this does not work you can always turn on the debugging at the moment of the client creation